galetaire/spahousing/pages/posts/realprice.md

 ![Equation](https://math.vercel.app?from=Real\:value\:_{t}=\frac{Nominal\:value\:_{t}}{Price\:index\:_{t}}\times100)

-Where _t_ means the reference year, and where we use the year 1985 as the base year (100).
+Where _t_ means the reference year, and where we use the year 1985 as the base year (100) for the price index.
 Let's see a basic example for the year(_t_) 1988:

 ![Equation](https://math.vercel.app/?bgcolor=auto&from=Real\:value\:_{1988}=\frac{404}{118,90}\times100=339,78)

 ## Real value overrated

-The _real value overrated_ is a formula that
+The _real value overrated_ is a formula that discounts the amount of inflation rate on a yearly basis, generating an aggregated discount that distorts the value to the extremes, both for positive and negative rates.
+It is inaccurate to analyse the real value (the previous _real value_ should be used for this purpose), but it is more convenient to visualize trends.

 ![Equation](https://math.vercel.app?from=Real\:value\:overrated\:_{t}=Nominal\:value\:_{t}-Overrated\:Inflation\:_{t})

-then
+Where _t_ means the reference year, being the _Overrated inflation_ the following expression:

 ![Equation](https://math.vercel.app/?bgcolor=auto&from=Overrated\:Inflation\:_{t}=\displaystyle\sum\limits_{t=1985}^n\:\frac{Nominal\:value\:_{t}\:\times\:Inflation\:_{t}}{100})

+Where the sum expression starts at the year 1985(_t_), and end at the last available data _n_.
+Let's see a basic example ending in the the year(_n_) 1987:

 ## Notes and sources